Update (Aug.14, 2020): I’ve added a new section about getting refunded for a book I ordered just before lockdown.

 That time I ordered a deck of cards, not a book

-My most recent Book Depository purchase was an oracle deck.
-It was on sale — almost 50% off! — so I just had to get it.
-The deck is available here in the Philippines but I figured I was getting it for so much less on Book Depository.
+Middle of September I purchased an oracle deck.
+It was on sale (almost 50% off!) so I just had to get it.
+The deck is available here in the Philippines but I figured I was getting it for so much less.
 I wasn’t sure that it would get delivered to my door, but I was willing to risk it.
 The deck shipped out from the UK end of September.

 I wouldn’t advise doing this though if you don’t have a parcel notice from your local post office.
 I obviously didn’t have one, but a few months ago my hubby managed to pick up a package from the post office without a parcel notice, so I thought it wasn’t going to be a problem.
 (Edit: I asked him about it after I published this post and he said he had a tracking number from the sender so the post office was able to locate his package)